Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | US sales tax | Stripe Tax calculates; you file per state (or use TaxJar/Avalara) | You handle everything | Paddle files for you |

-The compliance cliff: With Stripe, tax calculation is available but filing remains the founder's responsibility.
-For a solo founder selling to customers in 15+ countries, this means managing tax registrations, filing calendars, and remittances across multiple jurisdictions — or paying for a service like Avalara ($300-500/yr) to handle it.
-With PayPal, no tax support exists at any price point.
+Here is the compliance cliff: Stripe calculates taxes, but filing is still on you.
+If you sell to customers in 15+ countries, that means managing registrations, filing calendars, and remittances across all of them, or paying Avalara ($300-500/yr) to do it.
+PayPal offers zero tax support at any price.

-With Paddle, the entire tax compliance chain is eliminated.
-Paddle is the legal seller.
+Paddle eliminates the entire chain.
+They are the legal seller.
 If a tax authority has questions, they contact Paddle, not you.

 Account requirements for non-US residents